vectara/vectara-docs/www/docs/api-reference/admin-apis/corpus/compute-corpus-size.md

 import {Config} from '@site/docs/definitions.md';
 import {vars} from '@site/static/variables.json';

-The Compute Corpus Size API lets you view the amount of quota consumed by a corpus.
+The Compute Corpus Size API (API 1.0 only) lets you view the amount of quota consumed by a corpus.
 This capability is useful for administrators to track and monitor the amount of usage for specific corpora.
 For example, you manage multiple tenants and determine that a user consumed too much quota and you might decide